How to Get the NYC Loft Look in Your Home

 Whilst it is most often seen in city loft spaces and apartments with plenty of open space, this rough-around-the-edges interior style can be applied to most homes with a few thoughtful touches, whether you're just looking for some loft apartment living room ideas, or want to decorate a whole living space.
 We spoke to New York interior design studio Sheep + Stone, who shared their top tips for giving your home an industrial edge no matter where you live…

 Adopt a High-Contrast Neutral Palette

-Black and white is classic but if that’s too stark for you, softer tones like mid-dark greys and rich taupes can work just as well as long as the contrast level is on high.
+Black and white are a classic colour combination when trying to achieve the Manhattan loft look, but if that’s too stark for you, softer tones like mid-to-dark greys and rich taupes can work just as well as long as the contrast level is on high.

 Paint Your Window Trims Black

 Ideally, your space will have high ceilings, but if not, make sure your ceilings are always painted white and consider hanging full-length curtains to create the optical illusion of height.
 This touch will also give your space the feel of a luxury loft apartment.

 Maximize Natural Light